 Jack: As people are reading this, we'll be on a train.

-Alright and apart from trains, what else will you be doing in the near future?
+I sure hope so.
+And apart from trains, what else will you be doing in the near future?

 Woody: Our collective is growing.
 We're working on a few different projects that you will discover soon enough on our website.
-Right now, we have the show at the Flaq gallery, which launched the “Road Dogs” project – a handbook with photos, stories and illustrations.
+Right now, we have the show at the Flaq gallery, which launched the “Road Dogs” project—a handbook with photos, stories, and illustrations.
 We'd also like to make a short film with footage we shot on the road to go with the book.

 Dim: The next step is to find a publisher.